araobp/nlan/README.md

 - [ptn-ospf.yaml](./etc/ptn-ospf.yaml)

 ####Quagga and GoBGP:
-This use case makes use of Quagga, but gobgp may optionally be used as Route Reflector.
+This use case makes use of Quagga, but gobgp may optionally be used as Route Reflector ("RR" container in the fig above).
 - [gobgpd.conf](./etc/gobgpd.conf)

 ### Use case 2: SOHO NFV (Network Functions Virtualization)